-Apple Cider Vinegar (ACV) has been embraced as a powerful health tonic for thousands of years.
+Apple Cider Vinegar (ACV) has been embraced as a natural health tonic for thousands of years.

 What is Apple Cider Vinegar?

-Learn more in Probiotics: Health Benefits & 7 Powerful Food Sources
+Learn more in our blog Probiotics: Health Benefits & 7 Powerful Food Sources

 Health Benefits of Apple Cider Vinegar

-ACV is a good cleanser and detoxifier because it helps your body to rid itself of poisons and gets your system back in balance.
+ACV is renowned as such a good cleanser and detoxifier because it contains a compound known as acetic acid which helps your body to break up and release toxic residue and get your system back into balance.

 ACV acts as a buffer in the body because the acetic acid reacts with base or acid compounds to form an acetate.
-This, therefore, renders them chemically bioavailable for the body’s utilisation.
+This essentially helps to make nutrients chemically bioavailable for the body’s utilisation.

-Additionally, it can reduce the toxicity of certain compounds by converting the toxin into an acetate compound which is less toxic and harmful to your body.
+Additionally, it can reduce the severity of toxic effects from other certain foods or compounds by converting the toxin into an acetate which is far less toxic or harmful to your body.